Gustavo-Zamai/NodeJS-Fundamentals-Course/README.md

 - ✅ Introduction to Node.js
 - ✅ Using npm and package.json
 - ✅ Working with TypeScript in Node.js
-- 🔄 Debugging TypeScript Projects
+- ✅ Debugging TypeScript Projects
-- 🔜 Connecting to databases
+- ✅ Connecting to databases
-- 🔜 Building complete APIs
+- ✅ Building complete APIs

 ---

-## 🗂️ Current Project: Debugging TypeScript Project

-**Path:** `typescript-for-node-devs/debug-typescript-project`

 ### 📦 Features: